HOBOKEN DUAL LANGUAGE CHARTER SCHOOL

 Pupils are required to conform to reasonable standards of socially acceptable behavior; respect the person, property and rights of others; obey constituted authority; and respond to school district teaching, support and administrative The administrator will develop and provide a school-based program for appropriate recognition for positive reinforcement for good conduct, self-discipline, good citizenship and academic success.

-The school administrator will implement procedures that ensure both the appropriate consequences and remedial responses for pupils who commit one or more acts of harassment, intimidation, or bullying, consistent with the code of pupil conduct and the consequences and remedial responses for staff members who commit one or more acts of harassment, intimidation, or bullying.
+The Executive Director will implement procedures that ensure both the appropriate consequences and remedial responses for pupils who commit one or more acts of harassment, intimidation, or bullying, consistent with the code of pupil conduct and the consequences and remedial responses for staff members who commit one or more acts of harassment, intimidation, or bullying.
 The following factors, at a minimum, shall be given full consideration by the school administrator in the implementation of appropriate consequences and remedial measures for each act of harassment, intimidation, or bullying by pupils.
 Appropriate consequences and remedial actions are those that are graded according to the severity of the offense(s), and consider the developmental ages of the pupil offenders and pupil’s histories of inappropriate behaviors, per the code of pupil conduct.

 Consequences and appropriate remedial action for pupils who commit acts of harassment, intimidation, or bullying may range from positive behavioral interventions up to and including suspension or expulsion.
 Consequences for a pupil who commits an act of harassment, intimidation, or bullying shall be varied and graded according to the nature of the behavior, the developmental age of the pupil and the pupil’s history of problem behaviors and performance.
 Remedial measures shall be designed to correct the problem behavior, prevent another occurrence of the problem, protect and provide support for the victim of the act, and take corrective action for documented systemic problems related to harassment, intimidation, and bullying.